volkankgil/volkankgil/README.md

 Hi there 👋 I am Volkan ,

-- 🔭 I want to work as Backend Develeoper
+- 🔭 I want to work as Backend or Frontend Develeoper
 - 🌱 I’m currently continue to learning Java, Java Spring, SQL, Deployment,MicroServices,Design Patterns
 - 📫 How to reach me: volkankgil@gmail.com